hankertrix/Uni-Stuff/README.md

 ## What's the difference between a `cheat-sheet` and `notes`?

-A `cheat-sheet` refers to the reference material that is brought to a final exam, usually a double-sided A4 cheat sheet that contains formulas and important points for the exam.
+A cheat sheet refers to the reference material that is brought to a final exam, usually a double-sided A4 cheat sheet that contains formulas and important points for the exam.

+Some older cheat sheets, like those in the `y1s1` folder are summaries or truncated versions of the notes.

 Notes are mostly compilations of the content within the lectures, and usually can be studied as a standalone material.